The Commercial Determinants of Health and Evidence Synthesis (CODES): methodological guidance for systematic reviews

 Description

-The field of the Commercial Determinants of Health (CDOH) is growing rapidly, as evidenced by a new WHO programme on CDOH and increased researcher and funder interest.
+The field of the Commercial Determinants of Health (CDOH) is growing rapidly, as evidenced by a new World Health Organization (WHO) programme on CDOH and increased researcher and funder interest.
 Evidence synthesis will be a crucial tool in the evolution of CDOH.
 While CDOH reviews can draw on existing methodological guidance, there are areas where the methods will differ, and there is no overarching guidance on the conduct of CDOH-focussed systematic reviews, nor on the specific methodological and conceptual challenges.

 The session will be primarily focussed on discussion of the main steps of the CODES guidance: on the face validity of the guidance, on its likely acceptability to reviewers and how this can be enhanced.
 It will start with a short presentation on CDOH, and then a short structured exercise to identify participants’ views of where CDOH-related biases may enter the review process.
-The findings of this exercise will be reflected against the current version of the CODES guidance, to identify key topics for further discussion.
-The session will end with a short session on equity considerations and how these might be incorporated into CODES.
+The findings of this exercise will be considered in the context of the current version of the CODES guidance, to identify key topics for further discussion.
+The session will end with a short presentation on equity considerations and how these might be incorporated into CODES.

 Target audience: Review authors